 Our clients are our top priority.
 When you hire us, we’ll treat you with respect and compassion.
 You can expect open, honest communication at all times and frequent updates on your case’s status, so you’ll never feel ignored or unimportant.
 Our legal professionals are always available to speak with you when it’s most convenient.

 If a defective product caused you injury and you need assistance seeking financial compensation, call us today at (704) 291-9200.
-We’ll schedule your free consultation with one of our Monroe, NC product liability lawyers, so you can start the process recovering the damages you’re owed.
+We’ll schedule your free consultation with our Monroe, NC product liability law firm so you can start the process in recovering the damages you’re owed.